diogoaurelio/schedoscopeWiki/Test-Framework.md

       //If you are testing subsequent rows you have to forward the row index before
       //defining assertions.
 This is done by calling startWithRow(index)
       //
-      it should "have a second restaurant in {
+      it should "have a second restaurant" in {
         startWithRow(1)
         row(v(id) shouldBe "288858596",
           v(restaurant_name) shouldBe "Jam Jam",